 Normally three or four different courses will be set up during the event and will generally be less complex than traditional autotesting, without the need for handbrake turns or reversing and with a longer course drivers can get into more of a rhythm and slightly higher cornering speed.

-Helmets and overalls aren't needed, and for AutoSOLOs which run under Clubsport permits you won't need a competition licence, just your club membership card and the MOT certificate and insurance certificate, so entry couldn't be easier
+Helmets and overalls aren't needed, and for AutoSOLOs which run under Clubsport permits you won't need a competition licence, just your club membership card, a Motorsport UK RS Clubman License (free from Motorsport UK) and the MOT certificate and insurance certificate, so entry couldn't be easier

 As well as awards in each class, there's an overall Fastest Time of Day award, for the lowest total time.
 Some clubs also give an award for best performance on Index, intended as an award for which every class winner has a chance.
 This applies correction factors between the classes, based on the results of previous events.